az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

 ### Triangle List

 In UA Bootstrap, the `.triangle` class was available for unordered lists.
-This class has been renamed `.ul-triangles` in {{ .Site.Title }}.
-This rename is to match the naming scheme that the rest of {{ .Site.Title }}'s components follow, and to make it more intuitive that the class can only be used on unordered lists.
+This class has been renamed `.ul-triangles` in {{< ourname >}}.
+This rename is to match the naming scheme that the rest of {{< ourname >}}'s components follow, and to make it more intuitive that the class can only be used on unordered lists.

 <div class="bd-example">
   <ul class="triangle">